 Key Learning Area Languages Course Fee \$35 - workbook Course Name Japanese 1 RoSA Subject Yes Prerequisite No Course Description In Stage 5, students will continue to expand their understanding of Japanese language and culture, and develop their ability to use Japanese in real life situations.
 Students will also consolidate their understanding of hiragana, katakana and further develop their knowledge of kanji.
-Students will engage in a range of individual and collaborative tasks NESA Link https://educationstandards.nsw.edu.au/wps/wcm/connect/2256076d-336e-40e4-9a56- 61359be5b83b/japanese-k-10-syllabus-2017.pdf?MOD=AJPERES&CVID=v
+Students will engage in a range of individual and collaborative tasks and activities and explore topics that include leisure activities, daily routine, making plans, home and school life.
+They will further develop skills in identifying and interpreting information from a range of written, spoken, visual or multimodal texts.
+They will also start to experiment with linguistic patterns and structures to create original texts relating to prescribed topics.
+NESA Link https://educationstandards.nsw.edu.au/wps/wcm/connect/2256076d-336e-40e4-9a56-61359be5b83b/japanese-k-10-syllabus-2017.pdf?MOD=AJPERES&CVID=v